skyhop/website/_posts/2020-06-03-introducing-the-flight-archive.md

 layout: blog
 ---

-<p class="font-thin text-lg">Today I'm introducing a new addition to Skyhop with which you can easily retrieve your flight information.
-This includes the departure and arrival airfields, as well as the flight times for tracked aircraft.</p>
+Today I'm introducing a new addition to Skyhop with which you can easily retrieve your flight information.
+This includes the departure and arrival airfields, as well as the flight times for tracked aircraft.

 Even though this feature was already available for people with an account, I figured it would be beneficial for everyone involved to make this flight information publicly available, and therefore more accessible.
 There are several reasons for me to do so, which I will explain later in this post.
 You can find the flight archive in the menu bar above under 'Flights', or you can follow [this link](/archive).